tasict/homebridge-ewelink-sonoff/README.md

 The plugin **should** work with Sonoff light wall switches, and will be exposed as lights in Homebridge.
 - **Supported:** T1-1C, T1-2C, T1-3C, TX-1C, TX-2C, TX-3C, KING-M4
 #### 🟠 Lights/Bulbs
-The plugin **should** also work with LED strips giving you full control of the brightness and colour from the Home app.
+The plugin **should** also work with colour lighting giving you full control of the brightness and colour from the Home app.
 - **Supported:** L1
 - **Coming Soon:** B1, SLAMPHER
 #### 🟢 Outlets